Learning Linear Attention in Polynomial Time: Introduction

 \section{Introduction}

-Transformers have become a ubiquitous tool in a range of learning problems, due to their versatility in generating structured sequences (including text) conditioned on complex inputs (including natural language instructions).
-A large body of work has attempted to explain the behavior of trained Transformers and characterize their expressive power \cite{}.
-Here one central problem---particularly useful for understanding Transformers' ability to follow instructions in language---is understanding how reliably they can simulate execution of automata like universal Turing machines, which in turn can execute arbitrary programs~\cite{} (i.e., the input ``instructions").
-While several recent papers have shown that Transformers are \emph{expressive} enough to implement important models of computation, it remains an open question whether these machines may be effectively \emph{learned}.
-Even verifying that a trained model has successfully learned a generalizable computation procedure has remained challenging.
+Transformers are the dominant neural architecture used in language modeling.
+A growing body of work seeks to explain the behavior of trained Transformers and characterize their learnability \citep{perez2019turing,edelman2022inductive,hahn2020theoretical,merrill2023parallelism,merrill2022saturated,merrill2021power,liu2022transformers,feng2023towards,edelman2022,wcm21,zhang2024,trauger2023,chen2024}.
+While a large body of work shows that Transformers are \emph{expressive} enough to implement important models of computation, it remains an open question whether these constructions may be efficiently \emph{learned}.
+Even verifying that a trained model has successfully learned a computational procedure (uniform circuit family) has remained challenging.

-Concretely, existing work has shown positive results on how Transformer-like architectures can realize many algorithmic computations, including simulating universal Turing machines~\citep{li2024chain}, evaluating sentences of first-order logic~\citep{barcelo2020logical}, and recognizing various formal languages~\citep{strobl2024formal}.
-However, these proofs rely on manual constructions of network weights.
-For questions about learnability, the most comprehensive result to date is due to \citet{luo2023expressiveness}, who proposed a proof under very strong assumptions about the data distribution (i.e., under complete presentation by enumerating of all Turing machines up to a constant size).
-While the result is positive in the sense that training a Transformer model on a finite dataset enables generalization to input strings of arbitrary lengths, the bound on the amount of data required for training grows exponentially in the size of the model to be trained.
+Existing work shows positive results on how Transformer-like architectures can express diverse computations, including simulating universal Turing machines~\citep{li2024chain}, evaluating sentences of first-order logic~\citep{barcelo2020logical}, and recognizing various formal languages~\citep{strobl2024formal}.
+On the other hand, results on learnability in polynomial time and samples with provable guarantees tend to rely on strong data-generating assumptions, e.g., Gaussian data, etc. \citep{zhang2023,jelassi2022,tian2023,oymak2023,fu2023,tarzanagh2024,deora2023}.
+This brings us to our first motivating question.

+\textit{Is there an efficient algorithm in time and samples that learns the optimal parameters of a class of Transformer models for any dataset?}